A Perfect 3 Days in Cornwall Road Trip Itinerary

 So, pack cozy warm coats for windy days, cool mornings and evenings, and possibly a splash of rain.
 Remember to bring comfortable, practical shoes with a good grip for walking along the rugged coastline too.

-Coastline walking in between Lizard Point and Kynance Cove
+You can follow coastal trails between Lizard Point and Kynance Cove

 Lizard Point and Kynance Cove

 Lizard Point is situated on the Lizard Peninsula on the southwestern coast of England.
-It has its own lighthouse, cafes and gift shops, and it is a part of the South West Coast Path (the United Kingdom's longest National Trail!).
-It is known for its local and unique serpentine-shaped rock, coloured dark green, red and white.
+It has its own lighthouse, cafes, and gift shops, and it is a part of the South West Coast Path (the United Kingdom's longest National Trail!).
+It is known for its local and unique serpentine-shaped rock, coloured dark green, red, and white.

 There are a few pretty coves around the Lizard Peninsula, such as the hidden Kynance Cove on the western side.
 It is possible to walk to/from Lizard Point and Kynance Cove, and vice versa, but do factor in the time it takes, which can be over an hour each way (depending on how often you stop for photos) if doing the circular route.

-There are no lifeguards on duty, but you can find toilet facilities and a small cafe that serves Cornish pasties, ice cream and more right on the beach!
+There are no lifeguards on duty, but you can find toilet facilities and a small cafe that serves Cornish pasties, ice cream, and more right on the beach!

 The Land's End Restaurant

-The Land's End Restaurant has its own Land's End burger, traditional battered fish and other meat and veggie dishes.
+The Land's End Restaurant has its own Land's End burger, traditional battered fish, and other meat and veggie dishes.
 While chowing down on your meal, you will also be treated to spectacular panoramas of the surrounding landscape.

 If you don't want lunch, you can enjoy a cream tea.
-Prices are on the higher end, but considering there isn't much competition around, and the restaurant offers magnificent views, you can potentially justify the cost.
+Prices are on the higher end, but considering there isn't much competition around and the restaurant offers magnificent views, you can potentially justify the cost.
+If you go during a busy long bank weekend in the summertime, you might want to consider making a reservation beforehand.

 Land's End Landmark is the most southwestern point in the UK